Callum Wilson: Coventry City

-Loans

 Wilson joined Conference Premier club Kettering Town on an initial one-month loan at the turn of the year in 2011.
 His loan was extended to another three months upon completion of his first month.
 Wilson played 17 games, scoring once.

-On 29 December 2011, he was loaned to Conference Premier club Tamworth on a one-month loan.
-He made his debut for the club in a 2–2 draw with Alfreton Town, where he played the full game.
-He scored in just his second game for the club with a curling shot in a 2–1 defeat against Wrexham on 14 January.
+On 29 December 2011, Wilson was loaned to Conference Premier club Tamworth for a month.
+He made his debut for the club in a 2–2 draw at home to Alfreton Town on 1 January, where he played the full game.
+He scored in his second game for the club with a curling shot in a 2–1 defeat against Wrexham on 14 January.
 Wilson suffered a fractured foot in his third appearance for the Lambs which saw his short loan spell end.

+Wilson scored his first goal for Coventry on 12 March 2013 as they came from behind to draw 2–2 at home to Colchester United.
+Nonetheless, he started only three league games before the start of the 2013–14 season.
+Before that campaign, a transfer embargo meant that manager Steven Pressley began pairing Wilson with Leon Clarke up front.

+On 31 October 2013, Wilson signed a contract to the summer of 2015 with the option of one more season.
+He was League One Player of the Month for March 2014 with seven goals from as many games, after having missed nine games through injury.
+He finished the season as League One's third-top scorer with 22 goals and also earned himself a place in the League One PFA Team of the Year Wilson won his club's Top Goalscorer award, Player's Player award voted for by his teammates and the Player of the season award voted for by Coventry City fans.